 - Donate unused goods (e.g. furniture, food, etc.)

 Something else you can do to reduce your environmental footprint and increase positivity for future generations is sourcing organically.
 It isn’t just your environmental footprint to consider, it is also that of those you source resources from.

 - Purchase products from sustainable businesses

 - Use eco-friendly hotel cleaning products

 Many hotels (and businesses in general) produce a lot of unnecessary waste with printing and bookkeeping on paper.
-In order to be a more eco-friendly hotel, you need to implement smart technology, and keep everything electronic.
+To be a more eco-friendly hotel, you need to implement smart technology and keep everything electronic.